Promoting the Risk-Based Approach to AML/CFT : Takeaways From FATF's Revised Standards

 Closing Thoughts

-If you’re looking for support in applying proportionate Customer Due Diligence for your transactions, feel free to reach out.
+If you’re looking for support in applying proportionate Customer Due Diligence measures for your transactions, reach out to us for guidance.

 The content of this article is based on personal views and professional interpretation of information presented in the public FATF webinar.
 It does not constitute legal, regulatory, or professional advice and should not be relied upon as such.